Principles for Deciding

 [54] Plon S.A. c.
 Pierre Hugo, Cass., 1e ch. civ., no. 04-15.543, Jan.
 30, 2007, R.I.D.A., no. 212 (2007), 249, followed, Cour d’appel, Paris, 4e ch., Dec.
 19, 2008, R.I.D.A., no. 220 (2009), 444.
 The French Supreme Court overturned a decision on point for violating treaty-recognized “creative freedom” and for failing to specify how sequels “altered” the classic work or led to confusion about “authorship.”
 On remand, relief was refused.

-[54] For analysis of trends in global regimes, see Laurence R. Helfer, Human Rights and Intellectual Property: Mapping an Evolving and Contested Relationship, in The Oxford Handbook of Intellectual Property Law, eds.
+[55] For a global analysis, see Laurence R. Helfer, Human Rights and Intellectual Property: Mapping an Evolving and Contested Relationship, in The Oxford Handbook of Intellectual Property Law, eds.
 Rochelle C. Dreyfuss and Justine Pila (Oxford University Press, 2018), 117.

 [56] See, e.g., Queneau c.
 Boue, Trib.
 Gr.
 Instance, réf., Paris, June 10, 1997, J.C.P.
 1997, II, 22974, translated in [2000] E.C.D.R.
 343; Flavus v.
 Russia, Eur.
 Ct.
 H.R., 3rd sect., June 23, 2020, App. nos.
 12468/15, et al. In the former case, a French court declined to enjoin a research team from sharing copyright-protected texts in their privately firewalled intranet.
 In the latter case, the European Court of Human Rights ruled that blocking entire websites, beyond contents that the law clearly precluded from releasing, disproportionately impaired web-posters’ freedom of expression and the public’s access to information.

-[56] See, e.g., the Germania 3 decision, BVerfG, 1 BvR 825/98, June 29, 2000, GRUR 2001, 149; Opéra de Munich c.
+[57] See, e.g., the Germania 3 decision, BVerfG, 1 BvR 825/98, June 29, 2000, GRUR 2001, 149; Opéra de Munich c.
 Gilles Bernanos, Cass., 1e ch. civ., nos.
 15-28.467 and 16-11.759, June 22, 2017, Juris-Data no. 2017-012338.
-In the initial decision, the German Constitutional Court, invoking “artistic freedom,” as recognized in the German “Basic Law,” and stretching the copyright exception for excerpts, dissolved an order barring the publication of a drama which “collaged” extensive “quotes” from Brecht’s plays.
-In a later case, the French Supreme Court, “equilibrating” treaty-assured “creative freedom” with authors’ moral rights, overturned an injunction stopping the dissemination of a “staging” which retained the music and text of an opera but resituated its final scene.
+In a key case, the German Constitutional Court, invoking “artistic freedom,” as recognized in the German “Basic Law,” and stretching the copyright exception for excerpts, dissolved an order barring the publication of a drama which “collaged” extensive “quotes” from Brecht’s plays.
+In a later case, the French Supreme Court, “equilibrating” treaty-assured “creative freedom” with authors’ moral rights, overturned an order stopping the dissemination of a “staging” which retained the music and text of an opera but resituated its final scene.

 [58] The Alcolix and Asterix-Persiflagen decisions, BGH, I ZR 263/91, and I ZR 264/91, March 11, 1993, GRUR 1994, 191, translated in I.I.C., vol. 25 (1994), 605.
 The Federal Court here directed trial courts to gauge divergences in question between parodied and parodying works from the standpoint of readers conversant with works such as those at issue.
 For analysis distinguishing this case law from that on U.S. fair use, see Paul Edward Geller, A German Approach to Fair Use: Test Cases for TRIPs Criteria for Copyright Limitations?, Journal of the Copyright Society of the USA, vol. 57 (2010), 553, at 555-60.